Soldermag

 • Your actual runtime is basically: (power bank Wh × efficiency) ÷ your device’s watts.

-If a listing won’t state Wh clearly, or hides the PD profiles, it’s not “mysterious”—it’s avoiding accountability.
+If a listing won’t state Wh clearly, or hides the PD profiles, it’s not “mysterious”. it’s avoiding accountability.

-The two numbers that matter
+The two power bank specs that actually matter

 1) Capacity: Wh (not mAh)